Palm Coast, Florida: Local government

 Pontieri is the longest serving on the council, having been elected in 2022.
 Norris and Miller were elected in 2024.
 Former Councilwoman Cathy Heighter resigned her seat in August 2024, leading to the appointment of Gambaro to serve out the remaining two years of her term.
 Former Councilman Ray Stevens vacated his seat on February 28, 2025, leading to the appointment of David Sullivan by the remaining four Council members on April 15.

 The Palm Coast City Council has a two-term limit instituted by the City Charter, with the exception of those members serving a partial term from a special election.
 Those members may serve two four-year terms along with the duration of the partial term, as decided by the voters.
 Palm Coast City Council races are nonpartisan, though members' political affiliation is often available to residents in public registration data.

-At the county level, Palm Coast is served by the Flagler Board of County Commissioners, Flagler School Board, and East Flagler Mosquito Control District.